tagsrock/eris-logger/README.md

 # Eris Logger

-Eris logging package is a fork of the [logrus](https://github.com/Sirupsen/logrus) package with the custom `ErisFormatter` formatting set by default.
+Eris logging package is a fork of the [logrus](https://github.com/Sirupsen/logrus) logger with the `ErisFormatter` set by default.

 It also avoids logrus' shortcoming of not able to ignore logging levels set by the package's `SetLevel()` function.